 Summer associates are evaluated on every assignment.
 Assigning attorneys consider legal reasoning, analysis, judgment, written and oral communication skills, timeliness, and interpersonal skills.
 Every summer associate receives two formal evaluations.
 The first is held during the midpoint of the summer, and the second at the end of the summer.
 These evaluation meetings are intended to detail how each summer associate is progressing and how each can get the most out of the summer experience.
 Because we value their feedback, summer associates are encouraged to be very active participants in their evaluations.

-Summer associates are paid the weekly equivalent of our salary for entry-level associates, currently $2,200 per week.
+As of July 1, 2023, summer associates are paid the weekly equivalent of our salary for entry-level associates, currently $3,400 per week.

 We want our summer associates to enjoy themselves in the company of co-workers and take advantage of the exciting, culture-rich cities in which we are located.
 Our informal social events have included hiking, biking, theater, museums, baseball games, kayaking, comedy clubs, crab feasts, and more.
 Every summer program is tailored to the interests of the participants and is as unique as the participants themselves.

-Additional questions regarding the firm's Summer Associate Program should be directed to Lindy Resh at [email protected].
+Additional questions regarding the firm's Summer Associate Program should be directed to Lindy Resh.